Rima/event-persistence/event-persisting-service/README.md

 which solves a lot of the performance problems.

-We could probably live with engine.io on its own for this service, as we don't really need rooms and all the fancy stuff socket.io adds or even we could even just use straight up WS.
-But this decision is better made in context.
+We could probably live with engine.io on its own for this service, as we don't really need rooms and all the fancy stuff socket.io adds or even we could just use straight up WS.

 https://github.com/socketio/engine.io